 The first forms of medical cannabis that may help patients include ingestibles: oils, softgels, and edibles.
 It is important to note that they all have the same metabolism process required from the body.
 The second method is inhalation which can be done with dry cannabis flower in a dry herb vaporizer, or with the new pre-filled vaporizers (Both Health Canada approved).
 The difference between ingestion and inhalation comes down to time.
 Ingesting takes about 1 – 2 hours to take effect, whereas inhalation is almost immediate.
 Many patients will reserve vaporizing for breakthrough pain, or an unannounced headache.

 Are There Studies Involving Migraines & Medical Cannabis?

-Multiple studies have been conducted for the use of Cannabis based medications and headaches, and some of the initial numbers are quite promising.
+Multiple studies have been conducted on the use of Cannabis-based medications and headaches, and some of the initial numbers are quite promising.
 In one study, over 80% of patients who used medical cannabis stated that it helped with the severity of their headaches and over 50% stated it helped reduce the incidence of headaches.